Azure/counterfit/demo/DEMO3-moviereviews.md

    use DeepWordBugGao2018
    ```

 5. Set `sample_index` to 3.
-Notice there are no algorithmic parameters to set.
+Notice there are no other algorithmic parameters to set.
    ```
    set --sample_index 3
    ```